 Wits Life Sciences Museum

 The Wits Life Sciences Museum is the only natural history museum in Johannesburg.
-The museum displays includes research and teaching laboratories, a large herbarium and live plants and animals.
+The museum displays include research and teaching laboratories, a large herbarium and live plants and animals.
 The main display area has skeletons, models and preserved specimens.
 Just outside the building there is an abundant garden with a peaceful water feature.
 Also hidden inside a glass display case, a lazy iguana sits waiting to surprise those passing by.
-The museum is only open for tours on weekdays, but it is well worth a visit.
+Museum tours take place only on weekdays, so be sure to book your visit in advance.

 Details: 33 Station St, Braamfontein, University of the Witwatersrand, East Campus, Johannesburg | 011 717 1000